belvederef/visual-snow-relief-overlay/README.md

 The app is provided as both an installer (.dmg) and a compressed executable (.7z).
 The installer is recommended, as you will receive updates that improve the app automatically.

+The first time you lauch the app, its execution might be halted as the app is not signed.
+To vercome this, you need to right click on the app icon, select "Open" from the context menu, and then click "Open" again in the popup.

 ### Linux

 The app is provided as an AppImage executable file that automatically receives updates.
 To make the file executable after download, run the following line replacing `FILE_NAME` with the name of the package you downloaded: